sotatek-dev/cursor-test-go-reactjs/README.md

 # Go Assignment Project

-This project implements a set of microservices and a frontend application for an e-commerce system.
+This project implements a microservices-based e-commerce system with a React frontend.

 ## Components